Financial-Times/dotcom-reliability-kit/docs/getting-started/logging-errors.md

 Uncaught exception handling should never attempt to keep the app alive.
 If an error is thrown in a place where no handling is present then it's correct for the application to crash, _however_ if the app is crashing then we need to be sure that the fatal error is logged somewhere:

 > **Note**
-> This code examples is illustrative, you should not use this in your application but it helps us explain how logging fatal errors works.
-For a production solution, see the later examples under this heading.
+> This code example is illustrative, you should not use this in your application but it helps us explain how logging fatal errors works.
+For a production solution, see the later example under this heading.

 ```js
 process.on('uncaughtException', (error) => {